bnvien/deep-photo-styletransfer-tf/README.md

 `--content_weight` specifies the weight of the content loss (default=5), `--style_weight` specifies the weight of the style loss (default=100), `--tv_weight` specifies the weight of variational loss (default=1e-3) and `--affine_weight` specifies the weight of affine loss (default=1e4).
 You can change the values of these weight and play with them to create different photos.

+`--max_iter` specifies the maximum number of iterations to run in the training process (default=1000).

+`--apply_smooth` specifies whether to apply local affine smoothing to the final result (default=True).

 Run `python deep_photostyle.py --help` to see a list of all options